kilabit.info

 Installing update without knowing what is being updated may hit you in many direction.

-Your application at version 1.50.0 may works because no updates.
-But, then after new patch release 1.50.1, the image contains an update that break your application.
+The application at version 1.50.0 may works because no updates.
+But, then after new patch release 1.50.1, the image contains an update that break the application.
 You spend night and day looking at the commits that cause it, without knowing that something has changes during system update.

 Installing dependencies on every build